Uncategorized

 Biological age testing is a young field, with the first epigenetic clock being created in 2009 by Axel Schumacher followed in 2013 by significant advancements to use multiple tissue samples by doctors Gregory Hannum and Steve Horvath.
 With first-generation DNA methylation-derived epigenetic clocks, it is possible to take cell samples, analyze them using these clocks, and accurately guess the donor’s calendar age within 3.6 years

-Alternate methods to estimate chronological age using transcriptomic and proteomic data, saliva or telomere length, have proven less accurate as there are multiple challenges in biological age testing.
+Alternate methods to estimate chronological age using transcriptomic data, saliva or telomere length, have proven less accurate, as there are multiple challenges in biological age testing.

 Biological Age Tests — Flaws and Limitations